versedpro/octobot-tentacles/Trading/Mode/staggered_orders_trading_mode/resources/StaggeredOrdersTradingMode.md

 #### Changing configuration

-To apply changes to the Staggered Orders Trading Mode settings, you will have to manually cancel orders and restart your OctoBot.
+To apply changes to the Staggered Orders Trading Mode settings, you will have to manually cancel orders and restart your QuantGuardBot.
 This trading mode instantly places opposite side orders when an order is filled.
-OctoBot also performs a check every 3 days to ensure the grid healthy state and create missing grid orders if any.
+QuantGuardBot also performs a check every 3 days to ensure the grid healthy state and create missing grid orders if any.

 #### Traded pairs
-Only works with independent bases and quotes : ETH/USDT and ADA/BTC can be activated together but ETH/USDT and BTC/USDT can't be activated together for the same OctoBot instance since they are sharing the same symbol (here USDT).
+Only works with independent bases and quotes : ETH/USDT and ADA/BTC can be activated together but ETH/USDT and BTC/USDT can't be activated together for the same QuantGuardBot instance since they are sharing the same symbol (here USDT).

 #### Funds allocation